-Guideline 1 - Community Form
+WHEREAS, the Commission further finds that the proposal meets the intent of Guideline 1 .-Community Form.
 The subject property is located within a designated Traditional Workplace Form District (TWFD), which in this case is characterized by the industrial nature of the existing site and related structures.
 At one point, the subject property was likely well integrated into the surrounding neighborhood as the structure provided employment opportunities to the surrounding residential occupants.
 While the district standards encourage adaptive reuse and investment in the form district, proposed uses for the redevelopment of this site are more compatible with a proposed Traditional Neighborhood Form District (TNFD).
 Given that this is an existing site, there is no proposed modification to the compatibility related issues of scale and / or form.

-The Traditional Neighborhood Form District (TNFD) promotes the redevelopment of properties to promote a mixture of uses, in this case office, commercial / restaurant and additional non residential uses (fitness center, community meeting space) that effectively integrate these uses within traditional neighborhoods.
+The Traditional Neighborhood Form District (TNFD) promotes the redevelopment of properties to promote a mixture of uses, in this case office, commercial / restaurant and additional non-residential uses (fitness center, community meeting space) that effectively integrate these uses within traditional neighborhoods.
 The proposed redevelopment readily promotes appropriate and compatible uses and development, primarily residential in nature.
 By maintaining, in large part, the existing historic structures and adaptively reworking these structures to various proposed uses, high quality design will be brought to the site with new interior materials, finishes, fenestration, lighting.
 Site amenities and open spaces will also be developed in an appropriately qualitative manner.
 Where possible, additional public transit amenities shall be pursued and incorporated into the proposed development.
 The development team will work with Transit Authority of River City (TARC) to enhance connectivity to the existing mass transit stops as well as to provide for new access points if possible, adjacent to the proposed development.
-This will facilitate greater access to public transit by the residents of the subject property as well as adjacent neighbors.
+This will facilitate greater access to public transit by the residents of the subject property as well as adjacent neighbors; and

-Guideline 2 - Centers

-The proposed redevelopment of the Louisville Cotton Mill provides for many of the intents of this guideline.
+WHEREAS, the Commission further finds that the proposal meets the intents of Guideline 2 .- Centers.
+The proposed redevelopment of the Louisville Cotton Mill provides for many of the intents of this quideline.
 Not only is the existing infrastructure to be maintained and reused, the proposed redevelopment will maintain and reuse the existing site and structures to a great extent.
 Existing utilities shall need to be reworked to provide for the modernization of the existing structures, but new extensions should not necessarily be required.
 Commute times should not be impacted and as noted above, the hope is to further enhance the existing transportation opportunities in and around the main thoroughfares surrounding the site.

-The proposed mixed use development readily provides for an opportunity for a mixture of housing types, incomes and age groups in that each structure has a unique set of floor plans and unit configurations allow for one and two bedroom units for individual, shared / room mate housing and / or family occupancies.
+The proposed mixed use development readily provides for an opportunity for a mixture of housing types, incomes and age groups in that each structure has a unique set of floor plans and unit configurations allow for one and two bedroom units for individual, shared / roommate housing and / or family occupancies.
 The redevelopment allows for some diversity within the subject site with residential, office, community and restaurant uses currently proposed.
 Vitality is enhanced and revitalization likely accomplished, as much of the existing site is underutilized and a sense of place is readily reestablished by the adaptive reuse of the existing historic structures.
 This project is in itself a compact development, utilizing the existing structures and site to maximize the density of new residential units in a cost effective and efficient manner.
-The impact to the adjacent residential properties is anticipated to be minimal and in most ways, is considered to be an existing and desirable focal point for the community, as noted in the policies section of this guideline.
+The impact to the adjacent residential properties is anticipated to be minimal and in most ways, is considered to be an existing and desirable focal point for the community, as noted in the policies section of this guideline; and